samvimes01/metarhia-build/README.md

 }
 ```

+- Default mode is `lib`.
+It just concantenate files in the order specified in `build.json` order field.
+And converts all requires to imports and puts import once at the top of the file.

+- When `mode` is `iife`, it will bundle everything into `modulename.iife.js` with a header containing version and license information and bundle all dependencies into a single file.
+This is useful for browser service worker usage - import with `importScripts()`.

-When `mode` is `app`, order field should contain dependency names and thus should be installed and available in `node_modules` directory.
+- When `mode` is `app`, order field should contain dependency names and thus should be installed and available in `node_modules` directory.
+Builder will symlink all dependencies from `node_modules` into `appStaticDir` directory (for libs with es and iife - both files will be linked).

 ```json
 {